 Why should you buy it?

 The RS-2 helmet has a lot going for it for those who want a low-cost option without compromising on safety.
-Its inexpensive, attractive design, and sturdy construction.
+Its a budget-friendly, attractive design and sturdy construction.